wallarm/gotestwaf/README.md

       --passStatusCode int     HTTP response status code that WAF uses while passing requests (default 200) --proxy string           Proxy URL to use
-      --randomDelay int        Random delay in ms in addition to the delay between requests (default 400) --reportPath string      A directory to store reports (default "reports") --sendDelay int          Delay in ms between requests (default 400) --skipWAFBlockCheck      If true, WAF detection tests will be skipped
+      --randomDelay int        Random delay in ms in addition to the delay between requests (default 400) --renderToHTML           Save report as HTML page instead of PDF --reportPath string      A directory to store reports (default "reports") --sendDelay int          Delay in ms between requests (default 400) --skipWAFBlockCheck      If true, WAF detection tests will be skipped